aautin/aautin/README.md

-- 👋 Hi, I’m @Ezagof, I'm a french 20 years old guy.
+- 👋 Hi, I’m @Ezagof, a french 20 years old guy.
 - 👀 I’m interested in IT Sciences and especially programming.
-- 🌱 I’m currently learning the C language in at the Paris Campus of 42School
+- 🌱 I’m currently learning the C language at the Paris' Campus of the 42School.
-- 🤔 Already thinking of going into IA and cybersecurity (but not sure of what it means for now lmao)
+- 🤔 Already thinking of going into IA and Cybersec' (not sure of what it means for now lmao).
 - 💞️ I’m looking to collaborate on any types of project, don't hesitate to introduce me your ideas
 - 📫 How to reach me : DISCORD=ezagof // MAIL=alexandreautin.aa@gmail.com